OmarAhmed-A/VHDL-MIPS/readme.md

 ## Main Processor

 This module brings together all the above modules to form a complete MIPS processor.
 It is a single clock-cycle processor, meaning that it executes one instruction per clock cycle.
+Some signals in the begining of the file that may not be clear are documented [here](mgicSignalsMips.md).